Post Summary: Things to do in Japan

 Try Takoyaki

-It’s a sweet and savory snack that is sure to fill you up at least a little bit.
-It became popular in Osaka in the mid-1930s and nowadays you will see street vendors selling Takoyaki down Dotonbori street.
-The most famous place to try Takoyaki is Aizuya, recommend in the Michelin guidebooks.
+Takoyaki is a ball-shaped Japanese snack made out of wheat flour-based batter.
+It is typically topped with tempura scraps, pickled ginger, and green onion and then brushed with takoyaki sauce and mayonnaise.
+It’s a sweet and savory snack that will fill you up at least a little bit.
+It became popular in Osaka in the mid-1930s, and nowadays, you will see street vendors selling Takoyaki down Dotonbori Street.
+The most famous place to try Takoyaki is Aizuya, which is recommended in the Michelin guidebooks.

 Try Jiggly Cheesecake